AnandakrishnanV/WordCounter/README.md

 <h3>WordCounter</h3>

- * TDD: Basic intial tests created using Mockito and JUnit, Simple integration test with MockMvc
+ * TDD: Basic intial tests, tests for LargeDataProcessing and concurrentWordAddition created using Mockito and JUnit, Simple integration test with MockMvc
  * Two implementations tested initially: concurrentHashMap and Trie (with concurrentHashMap children nodes)
     * Opted for concurrentHashMap as performance (tested with 600k words added) difference is minimal,
     * Trie will have higher overhead long term (and more complex to maintain), and since we dont need prefix/auto complete as only insertion and frequency count is required, direct concurrentHashMap is best.